Schema and Pipeline Inference

 Set the

-INFER PIPELINE AS LOAD DATA FS ‘<iceberg-table-path>’ FORMAT ICEBERG OPTIONS = ‘merge’;This query will automatically generate
+INFER PIPELINE AS LOAD DATA FS ‘<iceberg-table-path>’ FORMAT ICEBERG OPTIONS = ‘merge’;This command automatically generates

 -